bennidi/mbassador/README.md

 Of course you can always clone the repository and build from source.

 <h2>Wiki</h2>
-There is ongoing afford to extend documentation and provide code samples and detailed explanations of how the message bus works.
+There is ongoing effort to extend documentation and provide code samples and detailed explanations of how the message bus works.
 Code samples can also be found in the various test cases.
 Please read about the terminology used in this project to avoid confusion and misunderstanding.

 <h2>Release Notes</h2>

+<h3>1.1.9</h3>

+ + Fixed memory leak reported in issue #53

 <h3>1.1.8</h3>